PedroMagar/LABS/CONTRIBUTING.md

-# Contributing to ngx-admin
+# Contributing to labs

-We would love for you to contribute to ngx-admin and help make it ever better together! :rocket:
+We would love for you to contribute to labs and help make it ever better together! :rocket:

  - [Code of Conduct](#coc)
  - [Question or Problem?](#question)